iampi31415/rust-learning/src/misc-slice.md

 # Slice layout

-It's not uncommon for people on [the forum](https://users.rust-lang.org/) to ask why it's conventional to have `&[T]` as an argument insteaed of `&Vec<T>`, or to ask about the layout of slices more generally.
+It's not uncommon for people on [the forum](https://users.rust-lang.org/) to ask why it's conventional to have `&[T]` as an argument instead of `&Vec<T>`, or to ask about the layout of slices more generally.
 Or to ask analogous questions about `&str` and `String`, et cetera.